 Benjamin Shpigler, Technical Director at Infinite Vision (Germany) which operates in Communication Design, 3D animation, virtual and augmented reality, explained: “Our task in OCEAN2020 is to provide the 3D models to visualise simulations.
 We’re very proud to be part of this project and we hope to increase our experience and competence at an international level, extend our network of contacts and continue working on other European projects.”

-The final SME participating in the webinar was the Greek company, ALTUS LSA, represented by Principal Thanos Yamas, who said: “We offer technology solutions for defence and civil use, operating with unmanned systems.
+The final SME participating in the webinar was the Greek company, ALTUS LSA, represented by Principal Thanos Yamas, who said: “We offer technology solutions for defence and civil use, operating with uncrewed systems.
 In OCEAN2020, we carry out system simulation and modelling, and human factor and training projects.
 The main benefits gained from participation in OCEAN2020, are the increased expertise gained through projects of this size, the synergies and collaborations with other subjects, and the improvement in growth prospects.”